 Potential for fabric bunching

 Who this is best for: The Rab Kinetic 2.0 is a softshell that can handle wet weather without breaking a sweat.
 As always, there is a tradeoff between breathability and weather protection, and the Kinetic errs on the side of protection.
-It's ideal for hikers, climbers, or multi-day trekkers who anticipate damp conditions but want more mobility than a traditional hardshell, and more breathability than a truly water-proof rain jacket.
-On me, it has a slightly looser cut, making it a good option when I want to prioritize comfort and freedom of movement.
+It's ideal for hikers, climbers, or multi-day trekkers who anticipate damp conditions but want more mobility than a traditional hardshell, and more breathability than a truly waterproof rain jacket.
+On our tester, it has a slightly looser cut that was quite comfortable and offered freedom of movement.
 It also leaves room to add layers underneath, which is great if you are active in cooler environments.

 Number of Pockets: 2 exterior hand | Measured Weight: 11.6 oz (M)

 Who this is best for: The Rab Kinetic 2.0 is the best jacket for women who frequently venture into unpredictable (or predictably rainy) climates.
-Whether you're alpine climbing, sea kayaking, or hiking in areas known for sudden storms, this jacket is built to keep you dry and comfortable without the clammy feeling that can come with a true rain jacket or the stiffness and bulk of a hardshell.
+Whether you're alpine climbing, sea kayaking, or hiking in areas known for sudden storms, this jacket is built to keep you dry and comfortable without the clammy feeling that can come with stiffer rain jackets or hardshells.
 It strikes a great balance of weather protection while still being impressively breathable.
 However, it is always a tradeoff between the two features, and the Kinetic is best used when you're more worried about moisture from outside rather than inside.

-Why we love it: The women's Kinetic 2.0 offers standout wet weather performance, but during testing, I used it in just about any weather conditions and was happy with the overall performance.
+Why we love it: The women's Kinetic 2.0 offers standout wet-weather performance, but we used it in many types of weather conditions and were happy with the overall performance.
 With a breathable yet waterproofed fabric, taped seams, and impressive wind resistance that holds up in harsh conditions, it's ideal for carrying you through surprise summer storms and windy summits.
-I love that its stretchy construction supports full mobility, even for high-reach activities like climbing, and a few of my fellow testers praised the plush, breathable interior, and they're right, it feels great against the skin.
-The snug-fitting hood can be a pro or a con depending on your preferences, but I found it adds another layer of protection, and the small opening effectively shields the face from wind and rain when storms roll in.
+We love that its stretchy construction supports full mobility, even for high-reach activities like climbing, and several testers praised the plush, breathable interior, which feels great against the skin.
+The snug-fitting hood can be a pro or a con depending on your preferences, but we found it adds another layer of protection, and the small opening effectively shields the face from wind and rain when storms roll in.

 Should you buy it?
 While the Kinetic performs exceptionally in bad weather, but on par with its weather resistance, it isn't the most lightweight, compact, or easy to stow.
 It lacks a built-in stow-away pocket and doesn't include a clipping feature for harnesses or packs; details that might matter if you're into more technical sports with tight storage options, like rock climbing or paddling.
 Still, if you want a jacket that offers wet-weather protection closer to what you'd expect to see from a hardshell, but more comfortable, the Kinetic 2.0 remains a standout choice.